 Best Insect Repellent

-These pesky little bloodsuckers are seemingly everywhere and no matter how much bug spray, smoke coils, citronella candles, or zappers you have.
+These pesky little bloodsuckers are seemingly everywhere, no matter how much bug spray, smoke coils, citronella candles, or zappers you have.

-➊ Bug Sprays
+Best Bug Sprays

-Did you know that my insect repellent causes me to check my carry-on bag?
+Did you know that insect repellent causes me to check my carry-on bag?
 As a long term-traveler who spends much of my time in the tropics, I rely heavily on bug sprays to keep me bite free.

 Three months into my round-the-world trip, I ran out of my preferred spray and had to buy what was available locally.
 To my dismay, it didn’t work as well, plus ants loved the other brand!

 I switched to their 4oz, 100% DEET product and it’s been working well so far (although it’s still too large to carry on).
-They also have a 1-ounce size, which I use on side trips that are under two weeks long.
+They also have a 1-ounce size, which I use on trips that are under two weeks long.

 Aside from sprays, there are a few other tactics available to keep the bugs off: